TKMAX777/RemoteRelativeInput/readme.md

 ### Connect to Windows

 1. Open Remote Desktop Connection and connect to your server like usual and have it in Maximize Windowed (**NOT FULL SCREEN**)
 2. Open cmd and start the worker program on the host machine.

 ```
 start /d "C:\Users\<HostFolderName>\go\bin" RelativeInputWorker.exe
 ```

-☆ replace <HostFolderName> with the name of the folder of your account located in C:\Users
+  ☆ replace &lt;HostFolderName&gt; with the name of the folder of your account located in `C:\Users`

 3. Starts an SSH session from the client machine on cmd.